up

 Watershed Restoration

 The Watershed Restoration Division leads the County's efforts to improve stream health and water quality through the targeted planning, design, construction, inspection, and maintenance of best management practices (BMP) built to manage stormwater runoff.
-The Watershed Restoration Division supports watershed-based monitoring and reporting to achieve County stream protection goals (Montgomery County Code Chapter 19, Article IV) and comply with the Federal Clean Water Act NPDES Municipal Separate Storm Sewer System (MS4) permit.
+The Watershed Restoration Division supports watershed-based monitoring and reporting to achieve County stream protection goals (Montgomery County Code Chapter 19, Article IV) and complies with the Federal Clean Water Act NPDES Municipal Separate Storm Sewer System (MS4) permit.
 Staff conduct baseline stream monitoring, storm drain discharge monitoring, and public outreach activities that increase awareness and promote citizen involvement in stream stewardship.
 The program also assesses land development impacts on water resources and the effectiveness of BMPs that mitigate those impacts within the County's designated "Special Protection Areas."
 The Division implements programs to extend stewardship and BMPs beyond streams and facilities by targeting private property owners.
-These programs include Tree Montgomery (Chapter 55, Article 3), RainScapes, and pet waste.
-The Division oversees the carry out bag tax program, which helps address issues with litter in streams.
+These programs include Tree Montgomery (Chapter 55, Article 3), RainScapes, and Pet Waste.
+The Division oversees the carry-out bag tax program, which helps address issues with litter in streams.

 Explore